centarro/commerce-docs/docs/commerce1/commerce-kickstart-2/products/adding-new-product.md

 <p>There are two topics at play here. </p>
 <ol>
   <li>First, we have the simple "How do I add another product to my site?" question that is easy to answer (see below). <a href="#howaddproducts">Read More</a>.</li>
   <li>Second, we have the much more common "How do I add a new type of product variation?"
 This is typically asked at the beginning of creating a site.
-And we have worked hard in Commerce Kickstart 2 to make the interface for creating your first Product Variation Type very simple. <a href="#">Read More</a>.</li>
+And we have worked hard in Commerce Kickstart 2 to make the interface for creating your first Product Variation Type very simple.</li>
 </ol>

 <h3 id="howaddproducts">How do I add another product to my site?</h3>